dhruvmhjn/Twitter_Simulator/README.txt

 ./project4 <numclients> <minimumActivities> <IP Address of the Server>

 example:  ./proejct4 1000 100 192.168.0.17

+If running on the same machine, pls still provied the IP address of the server node.

 Minimum activities: acts
     Top 1% of the clients do at least 20 times the minumum activities.